How to Make an Individual Appointment

 When you request services at the Counseling Center, time is reserved on a counselor’s schedule for your appointment.
 Thus, missed and canceled appointments prevent valuable, limited staff time from being offered to other students in need.
 Please email your counselor or call the counseling center if you will be late or need to cancel or reschedule an appointment.
 We would appreciate as much advance notice as possible, preferably, at least 24 hours prior to your appointment time.
 The Center may terminate counseling services if two consecutive or three total appointments are missed (i.e., not canceled 24 hours prior to the session).
 Services may also be terminated if an excessive number of sessions are canceled.

 The Counseling Center is free to all matriculating students who are enrolled in degree-seeking programs.
-Distance learners are provided teletherapy, however due to state licensure laws, students need to reside in Virginia to receive counseling.
+Distance learners are provided teletherapy, however, due to state licensure laws, students must be physically present in the state of Virginia at the time of their session to be eligible for counseling electronically through Zoom.
 Clinicians will be happy to consult with online SU students residing out of state to provide appropriate resources.

 For Faculty and Staff requiring counseling services, please check with Human Resources at 540-665-7393 about their EAP program.